sfigg/commercialization-public/docset/customize/mdm/dynamicmanagement-csp.md

 <a href="" id="notificationsenabled"></a>**NotificationsEnabled**
 <p style="margin-left: 20px">Boolean value for sending notification to the user of a context change.</p>
-<p style="margin-left: 20px">Default values is False.
+<p style="margin-left: 20px">Default value is False.
 Supported operations are Get and Replace.</p>
 <p style="margin-left: 20px">Example to turn on NotificationsEnabled:</p>

 ``` syntax